The Secretary of State was asked—

 Strengthening the Union

-I am delighted to hear the Secretary of State supports the Union.
+I am delighted to hear the Secretary of State support the Union.
 The Prime Minister’s review into boosting transport links across the country is very welcome.
-Does the Secretary of State agree that this review into quality transport links will go a long way to levelling up economic opportunity wherever we are in the UK?
+Does the Secretary of State agree that this review of quality transport links will go a long way to levelling up economic opportunity wherever we are in the UK?

-My great grandfather served in the infantry regiment of the Argyll and Sutherland.
+My great grandfather served in the infantry regiment of The Argyll and Sutherland Highlanders.
 Will my right hon.
-Friend join me in commemorating all those Scottish servicemen who fought in the British Army for the freedom of the United Kingdom and the world, and in thanking servicemen and women today in Scotland who are engaged in our fight against the virus?
+Friend join me in commemorating all those Scottish servicemen who fought in the British Army for the freedom of the United Kingdom and the world, and in thanking servicemen and women in Scotland today who are engaged in our fight against the virus?

 I represent a constituency that is geographically distant from Scotland, but I know people from Scotland who have made East Devon their home.
 They, like me, believe we are stronger together and cherish our precious Union.
 Does my right hon.
 Friend agree that the UK Government’s efforts during the pandemic—not least the furlough scheme and the £8.2 billion to Scottish public services—show that we have a common drive to defeat the virus, whether in Edinburgh or Exeter, and the SNP needs to focus on delivery, not division?